Pompeo to return to North Korea

-US Secretary of State Mike Pompeo said Saturday he would raise the issue of abductions as well as nuclear and missile concerns on behalf of Japan when he meets with North Korean leader Kim Jong Un in Pyongyang on Sunday.
+US Secretary of State Mike Pompeo met with North Korean leader Kim Jong Un on Sunday in what he called a "good, productive conversation."

-Pompeo and Japanese Prime Minister Shinzo Abe vowed to work together as they held a photo call with journalists in Tokyo before their bilateral meeting.
+The top US diplomat met with Kim in Pyongyang for two hours before Pompeo flew to South Korea Sunday afternoon for a two-day visit.

+In South Korea, Pompeo appeared alongside President Moon Jae-in, who said the world wanted to know the results of the Pyongyang meeting, "so if the secretary can disclose the results, please tell us."

 Pompeo said he wanted "a fully coordinated, unified view of how to proceed, which will be what is needed if we are going to be successful in denuclearizing North Korea."

-Abe expressed his gratitude and said he "highly valued" the fact that Pompeo came to visit Japan right before his visit to Pyongyang.
-"I would like to have thorough coordination with you on our respective policies towards North Korea," he said.

-Pompeo is expected to lay the groundwork for a second summit between US President Donald Trump and Kim while in Pyongyang.
-The trip will be Pompeo's fourth to North Korea.
+Later Kim said, "It's a very nice day that promises a good future" for both countries.

+Pompeo told reporters in Pyongyang the two "had a great, great visit" and that Trump sent his regards.

-Since the two leaders' meeting in Singapore in June, negotiations between the US and North Korea have stalled.
-Trump canceled Pompeo's planned trip to the North Korean capital in August, citing little evidence that North Korea had come through on any of its commitments to denuclearize.
+Since Trump and Kim met in Singapore in June, US-North Korea relations have stalled.
+Trump canceled Pompeo's planned trip to Pyongyang in August, citing little evidence that North Korea had followed through on any of its commitments to denuclearize.

-Speaking to reporters en route to Japan, Pompeo said the purpose of his trip to North Korea was "to make sure we understand what each side is truly trying to achieve" and how each side was "seeking to approach" getting to the end state that was agreed to by Trump and Kim in Singapore.

-Pompeo said the plan was to "develop options for both location and timing" on this trip, although he doubted they would "get it nailed" down mostly due to scheduling and logistics issues.
+Speaking to reporters en route to Japan, Pompeo said the plan was to "develop options for both location and timing" for a second summit, although he doubted they would "get it nailed" down mostly due to scheduling and logistics issues.

-Pompeo would not say if he was bringing anything such as letters or gifts from Trump to Kim.
-"I am not bringing anything that we are prepared at this point to talk about publicly," he said.

-Speaking at a rally in Wheeling, West Virginia, last weekend, Trump said that he and Kim "fell in love."

 Related Content